-We typically advise companies to avoid upgrading their ERP system unless absolutely necessary because it is a large undertaking.
-On our most recent episode of the ERP Advisor Conference Call Series, we discussed the 5 most common reasons why companies upgrade their ERP system, and when to know if your company needs to upgrade their financials or ERP system.
+Upgrading an ERP system is an extraordinary undertaking.
+Contrary to conventional thinking, we don't recommend an ERP upgrade unless the circumstances demand it.
+On our podcast above, we discussed the five most common reasons why companies upgrade their ERP system, with a look at how to know if the time is right for your company to upgrade their financials or ERP system.
 We advise companies to only consider an upgrade if they are experiencing one of these issues.
-You can listen to the entire call above, or read a summary of the call below.

-When we discuss upgrading your ERP system, we are talking about one of two very specific types of upgrades, which are important to understand prior to considering one.
+When we discuss upgrading your ERP system, we are talking about two very specific types of ERP upgrades:

 The first type of upgrade we discuss is the more literal kind.
-Say you're running version 10 of a software, and you want to upgrade to 11.2, the newest version.
-You’re still using the same application, the same vendor, just a different version.
-These updates, especially in cloud-based applications, tend to happen rather frequently and often without you even knowing it.
+Say, for example, you're running version 10 of a particular software package, and you want to upgrade to 11.2, the newest version.
+You’re still using the same application, and the same vendor — it's just a different version.
+These updates, especially in cloud-based applications, tend to happen rather frequently, and often without you even knowing it.

-The second type of upgrade is when you want to move to a better system like you might upgrade from an apartment to a house or upgrade from a Toyota to a Lexus.
-So if you are responsible for software systems in your business, and you feel it is time to upgrade to a better system, not just a different version, that is the type of upgrade we are going to explore here.
+The second type of upgrade is when you want to move to a better system, just like you might upgrade from an apartment to a house, or from a Toyota to a Lexus.
+So if you are responsible for software systems in your business, and you feel the time is right to upgrade to a better system, that is the type of ERP upgrade we are going to explore here in more detail.

-As we mentioned, there are 5 major reasons that companies seek to upgrade their ERP system.
+As mentioned in the podcast, there are five major reasons why companies want to upgrade an ERP system.

-The first reason is growth and there are 4 growth indicators to look at in determining if your company might need to upgrade its ERP system.
+The first reason is growth — and there are four growth indicators to look at in determining if your company might need to upgrade its ERP system.

 - More Business Transactions: When a business is experiencing a significant change, there is more data that comes through that needs to be tracked.
 There are more sales, more fulfillment transactions, more employees, more projects, more of all the things that need to be tracked by people in management positions.